Customer entities (account, contact)

 The basic operations that you can perform on a contact include Create, Read, Update, and Delete.

-Linking entities such as activities and notes to the contact entity enables the user to see all the communication the user has had with a customer, any actions the user has taken on behalf of the customer, and all information the user needs about the customer.
+Linking entities such as activities and notes to the contact entity lets user see all the communication the user has had with a customer, any actions the user has taken on behalf of the customer, and all information the user needs about the customer.

 In This Section